masac11/EHCT/README.md

-##  Fusing Convolution and Transformer-based Spiking Neural Network for Object Tracking in Event Domain
+##  An Efficient Hybrid Cascade Tracker with Spiking Neural Networks for Event Domain Tracking

 The code is based on [SiamFC++](https://github.com/MegviiDetection/video_analyst)